chulminy/AE_ENVE_GEOE_121/README.md

 Please follow the instruction having Discussions on LEARN below:
 - Please be respectful of your peers, instructor, and others in your posts and comments.
-- **When you ask questions about tutorial problems, please indicate the problem number in the title. (e.g., M01001: XXX)**
+- **When you ask questions about tutorial problems, please indicate the problem number in the title. (e.g., M01001: YOUR TITLE)**
 - Asking good questions is another way of learning by summarizing and explaining what you know and do not know.
 Thoughtful questions and answers will help all students in this class.
 Before posting a question, please ask yourself whether you are truly stuck (meaning that the answers cannot be readily found on the web) and your questions are complete and legible.
 - In addition, please check if the same question was asked before.
 - Inappropriate posts and comments will be immediately deleted and closed without notice.

-Before you ask questions, please take a look at the following [**Q & A document**](qna) first.
+Before you ask questions, please take a look at the following [**Q&A document**](qna) first.
 Students might find the answers to your questions!

 ## Grading
 The final grade will be based on the total marks earned from 8 homework assignments and 4 quizzes.
 Their grade components are provided as: